 Why study history at The College of Idaho?

 You’ll find history isn’t contained simply in the pages of a textbook at The College of Idaho.
 Our engaging faculty breathe life into the events that have shaped human history, and you’ll find plenty of opportunities to interact with history first-hand – from visiting historically significant sites overseas to performing in-depth historical research.

 C of I history majors graduate with a knowledge of historical methodology and research, as well as a foundation in the histories of at least four regions of the world.
 History minors also graduate with a background in historical methodology and research, while studying the histories of at least two regions of the world.
 Related minors offered at The College of Idaho are Asian Studies, Classics and Latin American Studies.

 Career opportunities for history majors/minors

-College of Idaho history graduates have gone on to have distinguished public and private school teaching careers, publish books and achieve success in a number of the best graduate schools in the U.S. Others have used their history education to launch successful careers in business, law, government and non-governmental organization careers.
+College of Idaho history graduates have gone on to have distinguished teaching careers in public, private, and university settings, publish books, and achieve success in a number of the best graduate and professional schools in the U.S. Others have used their history education to launch successful careers in business, law, government, and non-governmental organizations.

-The study of history is rewarding for students with any program of study, but is particularly suited to students pursuing careers in business, law, teaching, health sciences, media or the arts and humanities where an understanding of human experience is particularly valuable.
+The study of history is rewarding for any student, but is particularly suited to students pursuing careers in business, law, teaching, health sciences, media or the arts and humanities where an understanding of human experience is particularly valuable.
+History graduates learn to research thoroughly, write effectively, and analyze arguments, ideas, and plans of action in full context.
 Employers have increasingly come to realize that the problem-solving and communication skills as well as the understanding of human behavior and systems acquired by history majors or minors are useful in any occupation.